 Debut of Messiah in London

 It premiered in London a year later, but it was not as well received.
 You can read about how it was promoted by the name “A Sacred Oratorio.”
-Ironically, the best performance I’ve seen of Messiah was in London 5 years ago by the Academy of Ancient Music with authentic period-instruments.
+Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music at the Barbican Theatre with authentic period instruments.

 Bill Petro, your friendly neighborhood historian